 What electricity price plan are you on?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential customers in Ontario pay TOU prices.

 How much electricity do you use in a month?
 If you’re unsure, take a look at the Electricity line on your bill.
 You might also want to look at the historical usage graph on your bill, which shows your average daily usage over the past 12-month period.

 When you use electricity can be another factor in your choice.
 Historically, the typical customer who paid TOU prices has used nearly two thirds of their power at off-peak times – the time when the lowest TOU price applies.
 The other third of their power used was typically split equally between on- and mid-peak times.
 Look at the Electricity line of your bill to see how much power you use in each of the three TOU price periods.

-As described above, the TOU price periods and Tier thresholds change with the season and are different during the winter (November 1 – April 30) and summer (May 1 – October 31) periods.
-Does the amount of electricity you use change based on the season?
+TOU price periods and the Tier threshold for residential customers change with the season and are different during the winter (November 1 to April 30) and summer (May 1 to October 31).
+ULO price periods are the same all year round.

 Are you often home during the day on weekdays, so that shifting your usage is more challenging?
 Do you have large appliances that you need to run during the day on weekdays?
 Can you shift more of that usage to nighttime or weekend hours?

 If you want to continue paying TOU prices, you don’t need to do anything.
-To switch to Tiered pricing, select one of the options below.
+To switch to ULO or Tiered pricing, select one of the options below.
 The following also applies if you later want to switch back to TOU pricing.